-Appearance of the nose can be improved for those people who are dissatisfied with the shape and size of their nose.
-Nasal reconstruction was one of the first cosmetic procedures ever developed and is among those most frequently performed today.
-Rhinoplasty is a cosmetic surgical procedure in which deformities of the nose are corrected by removing, rearranging or reshaping bone or cartilage.
+The appearance of the nose can be improved for those people who are dissatisfied with the shape and size of their nose.
+Nasal reconstruction was one of the first cosmetic procedures ever developed, and it is among those most frequently performed today.
+Rhinoplasty is a cosmetic surgical procedure in which deformities of the nose are corrected by removing, rearranging, or reshaping bone or cartilage.

-Common reasons for choosing rhinoplasty include reducing the size of the nose, removal of bumps as well as improving the angle of a nose.
-Conditions may be natural or due to external trauma to the face.
+Common reasons for choosing rhinoplasty include reduction in the size of the nose, removal of bumps, as well as improvement of the angle of a nose.
+These conditions may be natural or may be the result of external trauma to the face.
 This operation will also help patients who have difficulty breathing.
 The operation can be performed on all age groups, including teens and the elderly.

 Before surgery, a medical history along with a careful examination is conducted in order to evaluate your general health.
 We will discuss with you the way your nose can look in relation to your other facial features.
 Digital photographs and computer imaging allow our doctors to evaluate the appropriate procedure to achieve the desired results.
 Pre-operative instructions may include the elimination of certain drugs that contain aspirin in order to minimize the possibility of excess bleeding.

 The recovery takes one to two weeks.
-Most people resume their normal activities within a week or two.
+Most people resume their normal activities within that timeframe.
 Following surgery, a lightweight splint is applied to maintain the new shape of the nose.
 The splint is removed within a week.
 Nasal splints may be inserted at the time of surgery to protect the septum.
 These are removed within a week.
 There is always some stuffiness of the nose, especially when work has been done on the nasal septum.

 Pain is minimal and is controlled with medications.
 Bruising occurs around the eyes, but begins to fade within a few days.
 Discoloration usually disappears in two weeks.
 Your insurance company may pay for all or part of the costs associated with your surgery if it is performed as a result of nasal obstruction.
 It is recommended that you check with your carrier to determine if there is coverage.